RohithKuditipudi/blackbox-model-tracing/README.md

 <img src="fig.png" width="800"/>

-Specifically, this repository provides code to:
+Specifically, this repository provides code for independence testing:
-- compute p-values for the independence test given a model and a training dataset
+- In the _query_ setting, compute p-values for the independence test given a model and a transcript (i.e., ordered training data samples)
-- compute p-values for the independence test given some sampled text and a training dataset
+- In the _observational_ setting, compute p-values for the independence test given some sampled text and a transcript
-- - with a partitioning method
+  - with a partitioning method
   - and reshuffling method

 ## Requirements